-As every cat owner knows, nobody actually owns a cat—the cat owns you.
+As every cat owner knows, nobody actually owns a cat--the cat owns you.
 Cats aren't as aloof as many have been led to believe and march to the beat of their own drum.
 Even clingy cats will spend most of the day minding their own business, going about the house taking care of whatever they deem to be important.
-Cats train us to feed them by howling incessantly, and generally refuse to do anything they don't want to do.
-Bribery works with some cats, but many will resent being bribed at all.
+Cats train us to feed them by caterwauling constantly, and routinely refuse to do anything they don't want to do.
 And that's just your average cat.
 The meanest cat breeds take this type of behavior to another level entirely.

 The Sphynx cat is one very demanding feline.
 These hairless cats like being the center of attention and can be quite needy and will act out aggressively to get what they want, earning them the number 2 spot on the meanest cat breeds list.